 The introduction of non-native species to the Great Lakes is currently one of the greatest economic and environmental threats to the region.
 In building a better defense for the Great Lakes against new invasive species, we must vigorously employ the most effective tools available, while anticipating improved techniques derived from additional research and application.

-Today, we remain particularly vulnerable to the migration of Asian carp, which are nonindigenous, invasive species that have the potential to severely impact the Great Lakes ecosystem and economy.
+Today, we remain particularly vulnerable to the migration of Asian carp, which are a non-indigenous, invasive species that have the potential to severely impact the Great Lakes.